binocarlos/vpc/README.md

 I didn't want other droplets to be able to connect to the services on my droplets.

-I figured to use etcd and configure the whitelist from watching a path.
+I did want to still talk to docker containers from my other droplets.

-vpc is an api to do this - it uses [iptables-boilerplate](https://github.com/bmaeser/iptables-boilerplate).
+vpc is an api to do this - it is based on [iptables-boilerplate](https://github.com/bmaeser/iptables-boilerplate) with an api to manage hosts and ports and with modifications to play nice with docker.

 ## installation